wcarc-on/wcarc-site/minutes/minutes201608.md

 ### Vice President's Report

-Doug discussed the challenges with the reservations of the old Sobey’s meeting place.
+Doug discussed the challenges with the reservations of the old Sobey's meeting place.

 If we need to change the meeting night, we need to change the constitution as it is specified in the bylaws.
-The Sobey’s on March road is an alternate venue if we change the meeting night.
+The Sobey's on March road is an alternate venue if we change the meeting night.

 Discussion about the venue and day change followed.